laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-10-tauc/index.md

----
-abstract: Sensory informations such as visual images are inherently variable.
+---abstract: Sensory informations such as visual images are inherently variable.
 We use probabilistic models to describe how the low-level visual system could describe superposed and ambiguous information.
 This allows to describe the interactions of neighboring populations of neurons as inference rules that dynamically build up